Raj-Kashyap001/i3wm-dotfiles-v2/README.md

 - playerctl
 - picom

-`Only if need GUI dotfiles installer`
+`Only if you need GUI dotfiles installer`

 - Qt 6.2 or higher
 - Qt Quick Controls 2